google/opencasebook/trademarks.md

-In the United States and countries with similar common law legal systems, a trademark does not have to be formally registered to be enforceable.[^19] However, in the United States a "common law" trademark must meet requirements set out by the courts in order to be enforceable.
+In the United States and countries with similar common law legal systems, a trademark does not have to be formally registered to be enforceable.[^19] However, in the United States a "common law" trademark must meet the requirements set out by the courts in order to be enforceable.
 Primarily, an unregistered mark must be: (1) used in commerce, and (2) used prior to the alleged trademark infringement.[^20]